jundalisay/sp/content/en/research/mohammad/quran/sura-002i.md

 They will not cease to fight you until they turn you back from your religion, if they can.

-Whoever among you turns back from his religion, and dies a disbeliever—those are they whose works will come to nothing, in this life, and in the Hereafter.
+Whoever among you turns back from his religion, and dies a disbeliever then their works will come to nothing, in this life, and in the Hereafter.

-Those are the inmates of the Fire, abiding in it forever.
+Such people are the inmates of the Fire, abiding in it forever.

-<sup>218.</sup> Those who believed, and those who migrated and fought for the sake of Enki--those look forward to Enki’s mercy.
+<sup>218</sup> Those who believed, and those who migrated and fought for the sake of Enki--those look forward to Enki’s mercy.

-### Intoxicants and gambling
+## Intoxicants and gambling

 <sup>219.</sup> Intoxicants and gambling creates:
 - gross sin